tmmrtn/State-of-the-Machine/README.md

  Use:

- W,A,S,D --- Move left/right jump slide
+ A, D --- Run left/right

+ S --- Slide (when running left or right)

  E --- Melee

+ F --- Shoot

- Space --- Shoot
+ Space --- Jump